-Speakeasy debuted at number 47 on the Inc 500 list of the US's fastest growing private companies
+Speakeasy debuted at number 47 on the Inc 500 list of the US's fastest growing private companies in

-The success of Speakeasy was often written about; this piece tracks the history of the company as
+The success of Speakeasy was often written about; this piece tracks the history of the company as it

 DSL Headbangers Metallica strikes Speakeasy Deal by Karl Bode Metallica, the band that created

-Through a partnership between the band and Seattle-based Internet service provider Speakeasy,
+Through a partnership between the band and Seattle-based Internet service provider Speakeasy, music

 Broadband provider Speakeasy has hired Bruce Chatterley as its president and chief executive